 A conference is hard to plan, but you are bound to have a memorable event if you follow these steps.
 If you are a smaller company, you should be able to pull it off without too much of a hassle.
 However, if you have more resources to spare, you can be more extravagant with your options.
 Just make sure you consider your budget and plan according to your event’s goals.

-At Unidus, we provide a community and conference venue in Brisbane that is modern, flexible, and multi-purpose.
+At Unidus, we have a conference space in Brisbane that is modern, flexible, and multi-purpose.
 We host various events of all sizes plus run community activities throughout the year.
 We empower PEOPLE to build stronger and vibrant communities.
 Book our venue for your event today!